 - When exporting to digital formats like ePub, Kindle, App Studio and HTML5 publications, you can now use custom fonts, if they are in the TTF or OTF format.
 These will be embedded and therefore can be displayed in the output.
 If you are embedding large font files, this will increase the file size of your content substantially. - By default, when uploading layouts to App Studio, iOS device fonts are not uploaded.
-To change this, you can edit the "StandardFontList.xml" file located in the QuarkXPress installed location/XTensions/AppStudio folder.
+To change this, you can edit the "StandardFontList.xml" file located in the QuarkXPress installed location/XTensions/AppStudio folder on Windows and in the ~/Library/Application Support/Quark/QuarkXPress 2017/AppStudio folder on Mac OS X.